At Create, we’re always on the lookout for talented and experienced creatives to join our team.

-Check out some recent MassMedia productions below.
+Check out some past MassMedia productions below

-Found was made by the 15-19 group in response to refugee experience, as part of the See Me Too National Lottery Heritage Fund project in 2018.
+Found was made by the 15-19 group in response to the refugee experience, as part of the See Me Too National Lottery Heritage Fund project in 2018.

 Happy Birthday Raj explored themes of coming of age and equality for an IntoFilm Festival premiere in 2019.